Ryan Fazio: Energy

 As Ranking Senator of the state’s Energy & Technology Committee, Fazio has been a prominent voice on energy issues and critic of current state policies.
 In 2023, he co-authored parts of SB7, including a section requiring utilities to itemize the cost of dozens of energy and environmental programs run by the state government on residents’ monthly bills.
-That category, called “Public Benefits,” has become a source of debate.
+That category, called "Public Benefits", has become a source of debate.
 It includes subsidies for solar power, electric vehicle chargers, low-income households, and many other programs.

-Fazio has repeatedly proposed legislation to eliminate “Public Benefits” charges from residents’ energy bills, either eliminating programs or funding them in the state budget process.
-Fazio’s proposal has drawn disagreement from progressive environmental groups and support among Republican legislators.
-In 2025, Fazio subsequently co-authored SB4, which cut over $100 million per year from “Public Benefits” charges—although it was a compromise and didn’t eliminate the roughly $1 billion of costs as Fazio originally proposed.
+Fazio has repeatedly proposed legislation to eliminate "Public Benefits" charges from residents' energy bills, either eliminating programs or funding them in the state budget process.
+Fazio's proposal has drawn disagreement from progressive environmental groups and support among Republican legislators.
+In 2025, Fazio subsequently co-authored SB4, which cut over $100 million per year from "Public Benefits" charges—although it was a compromise and didn't eliminate the roughly $1 billion of costs as Fazio originally proposed.
 Gov. Ned Lamont gave Fazio some "credit" for advancing the law.

 Fazio has also been a supporter of expanding natural gas pipeline capacity from the Marcellus shale region and better regulatory treatment for nuclear power.

 Taxes and spending

 Fazio is a fiscal conservative who has supported tax cuts and opposed large spending increases over his tenure.
-He earned a career 100% rating from the Connecticut Business and Industry Association for his voting record in support of economic growth.
+He earned a career 100% rating from the Connecticut Business and Industry Association for his voting record in support of "economic growth".

 Fazio introduced a tax plan, SB602, calling for a 1.5 percentage-point income tax cut for middle-income households.
-It would funding the tax cut by reducing tax expenditures and state bonding.
+It would fund the tax cut by reducing tax expenditures and state bonding.
 He also introduced a proposal for a property tax cap, SB556, that would cap increases in property taxes to 2 percent or inflation every year, like the law in Massachusetts.

-Fazio was a loud proponent of the state’s so-called “fiscal guardrails,” which were passed in 2017 and included a spending cap, “volatility cap”, bonding cap, and revenue cap with the goal of mitigating the state’s tax increases and debt overhang.
+Fazio was a vocal proponent of the state's so-called "fiscal guardrails", which were passed in 2017 and included a spending cap, "volatility cap", bonding cap, and revenue cap with the goal of mitigating the state’s tax increases and debt overhang.

 Abortion

 Fazio has stated he is in favor of keeping abortion legal in Connecticut.
-In 2022, Fazio, along with 17 other Senate democrats, voted against House Bill 5414, which allows aspiration abortions to be performed by midwives or nurses without a doctor.
+In 2022, Fazio voted against House Bill 5414, which allows aspiration abortions to be performed by midwives or nurses without a doctor.
 He stated that it would lower the standard of care for women.

 In 2023, Fazio, along with the majority the Republican Senate conference, voted in favor of House Bill 6820, which increases public access to birth control in Connecticut, and also protects licensed medical providers from having their licenses revoked for providing an abortion.